 No, you don’t have to be artistic to become a digitizer.

-I can barely draw a stick figure myself, yet I’ve won over 30 awards for digitizing in the commercial industry and have done work for thousands of large corporations.
-Although I’m not an artist, I would certainly consider myself ‘creative’.
 You can be a very creative person and still not be an artist.
 Every machine embroidery hobbyist I’ve met I would consider to be creative.
 This means that you’re just as qualified to become a digitizer as anyone else!

 How Long Does It Take To Learn Embroidery Digitizing?

-In my opinion, this is a bit of a loaded question because the answer really depends on the type of embroidery you’re looking to create and how much time you’re willing to invest.
+This is a bit of a loaded question because the answer really depends on the type of embroidery you’re looking to create and how much time you’re willing to invest.

 Embroidery Digitizing Is Not New (Sort of)